DrSlink/HypercubeME2/README.md

 (*) results from paper
 (**) speed increase, compared to original script

-All data was taken from [this](https://github.com/Lcarey/HIS3InterspeciesEpistasis/tree/master/Data) repository and cleared as it proposed in the paper.
+All data was taken from [this](https://github.com/Lcarey/HIS3InterspeciesEpistasis/tree/master/Data) repository and cleared as suggested by the paper.

 `HypercubeME_re.py` works on the same input format as the original script.
 `python3 HypercubeME_re.py -m mutations_file.txt -d destination_folder`